reservoirpy/reservoirpy/docs/source/user_guide/model.rst

 .. note::

-    Concatenation of A1 and A2 states will be handled by a :py:class:`Concat` node.
+    Concatenation of A1 and A2 states will be handled by a :py:class:`~.Concat` node.
 This node will be automatically inserted between nodes A1, A2 and B in that case.

 To run this model, we can either give a single data point that will be used by both A1 and A2, or give